What is the “free access” socialist thought?

 What about things such as gas: that in the future we may run out of?
-Could I just go to everyone store and collect them all for when your socialist utopia eventually collapses?
+Could I just go to everyone’s store and collect them all for when their socialist utopia eventually collapses?

 Look at Venezuela.
-“Free access” to goods means “we’ll give you some food, some times when we have it, otherwise have fun starving”.
+“Free access” goods means “we’ll give you some food sometimes when we have it, otherwise have fun starving.”